Yan'an: Demographics

 As of 2019, Yan'an has approximately 2,255,700 permanent residents, a slight decrease from the 2,259,400 recorded in 2018.
 As of 2019, there are 2,336,587 people with a Yan'an hukou registration.
 This discrepancy reflects China's system of internal migration, as many hukou holders in more rural areas migrate to larger and more developed cities.

 Approximately 674,700 people lived in Yan'an's two districts (Baota and Ansai) as of 2019.

 Vital statistics

 In 2019, Yan'an recorded a birth rate of 9.80‰ (per thousand), and a death rate of 5.97‰, giving the city a rate of natural increase of 3.83‰.
 This is a slight decrease from 2018, when the rate of natural increase was 4.30‰.

+Ethnic groups

+Nearly all of Yan'an's population is ethnically Han Chinese.
+There are 6,000 people in Yan'an who belong to 34 different ethnic minority groups, of which, the majority are Hui.

+Language

+Three Chinese linguistic varieties are widely spoken in Yan'an: the Shaanbei dialect of Jin Chinese, the Qin-Long dialect of Central Plains Mandarin, and the Guanzhong dialect of Central Plains Mandarin.
+Within the Shaanbei dialect, the Zhi-Yan dialect is spoken throughout much of Yan'an.

 Income

 In 2019, urban households earned an average disposable income of 34,888 RMB, an 8.3% increase from the previous year.
 Rural households earned a lower average of 11,876 RMB, reflecting a 10.1% increase from the previous year.